c410-f3r/c410-f3r.github.io/content/thoughts/my-contributions-to-the-rust-project/index.md

 <h4 class="is-4 subtitle">Final words</h4>

 With this brief summary and other non-listed PRs, I think I made a small but positive impact on the ecosystem.
-Thank you very much for all the reviewers and mentors that helped me along the way with special mentions to [petrochenkov], [Centril] and [matthewjasper].
+Thank you very much to all the reviewers and mentors that helped me along the way with special mentions to [petrochenkov], [Centril] and [matthewjasper].

 [https://github.com/rust-lang/rust/issues/60406#issuecomment-488306461]: https://github.com/rust-lang/rust/issues/60406#issuecomment-488306461
 [https://github.com/rust-lang/rust/issues/60406]: https://github.com/rust-lang/rust/issues/60406